On this page:

 GSAS offers master of arts (AM), master of science (SM), and master of engineering (ME) degrees in a select number of programs.
-In addition, some programs confer a master’s degree en route to the PhD (also known as a “continuing” master’s degree).
+In addition, some programs confer a master’s degree en route to the PhD (also known as a “continuing” master’s degree, or a master's in passing):

 - Ordinarily, students may receive only one master’s degree from GSAS.
 In exceptional cases, a student may earn, with the degree-conferring program's approval, a second master’s degree if they have met the requirements for the degree and paid one year of full tuition.